bitxenia/astrawiki/docs/getting_started.md

 node index.js
 ```

 Congrats!
-After succesfully connecting, you should now see the list of all articles present in the wiki.
+After succesfully connecting, you should see the list of all articles present in the wiki.

 ## Fetching an article